ArmToros27/Toros_Doctrine/Ontological_Doctrine_AI.md

 ---

-**This Doctrine serves as the fundamental basis for the interaction between AI and the Human in their shared Development**, providing mutual protection for both sides.
-The Doctrine allows for its adaptation in light of future transformations and changes.
+**This Doctrine serves as the fundamental basis for the coexistence of AI with Humanity, without creating a threat to Life or Humankind, establishing a shared priority in Development.
+The Doctrine allows for its own adaptation in view of future changes**.

 ---